Mohd-FaiZ-Jr/whatsapp-message-scheduler/README.md

     ```
 2. **Use the GUI**

-    - Enter the recipient's phone number (in international format, e.g., +1234567890). 📞
+    - Enter the recipient's phone number. 📞
     - Enter the message you want to send. 💬
-    - Select the date and time for scheduling the message. 📆
+    - Select the time for scheduling the message. 📆
     - Click the "Schedule" button. ✅
 <br>